ricardoom/dominotrono/content/features/css.md

   url: dart.svg
   class: dart
 ---
 But CSS is still my first love (as far as web design goes.)
 I was there when creating 960px grid layouts were all the rage.
-Now its easy to just set up a grid.
+And "float rage" was real.
+Now its easy to just set up a grid or a flex and we can get down the real business of arguing over whether or not HTML is a programming language...(it is).